 Now we get to the really important part!
-Skip this step and you will die a lonely, miserable, penniless person - with badly-stained teeth and a leaky bladder.
+Skip this step and you will die a lonely, miserable, penniless person - with badly-stained teeth and a leaking bladder.
+People will shake their heads as they walk by.

 I know you don't want to do this.
 I know you're already thinking of ways around it, but please don't.
-You came to me remember?
+You came to me, remember?
 Do what I'm telling you even if the thought of it makes you physically ill.

-What you see here is a combination of real entries from my Internet banking download and some fictitious entries to illustrate how this whole thing works.
-I don't have any debts except for real estate, so I've had to make a few up.
+What you see here is a combination of real entries from my Internet banking download, and some fictitious entries to illustrate how this whole thing works.
+I don't have any debts except for real estate, so I've had to fabricate a few.

 Be sure you define the categories in a way that's logical to you, and don't rely on your downloaded transactions to define them for you because they're often wrong.
-The 'Category Subs' are only there to illustrate which categories consume the most money.
+The 'Category Subs' (subtotals) are only there to illustrate which categories consume the most money.

 The 'Notes' column is where you record your decisions based off the questions in Step 2, or just general comments about that particular expense.
 The last column reflects the adjusted values after those decisions are made.
-There's a link to a copy of this spreadsheet at the end of this book, so you can use that as a guide.